shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 ### YOLO Applications
 YOLO models excel in realtime object detection, thanks to their but fast performance.
 These models are also very lightweight, which not only means that they can be implemented on video feeds at relatively high frame rate, they can also be deployed on native hardware easier than other models, because they do not require as much computing power.
 This project aims to use a YOLO model to detect and classify lesions within the ISIC dataset. (https://blog.roboflow.com/a-thorough-breakdown-of-yolov4/)

-### A Word on the ISIC dataset.
-ISIC is an organisation that aims to "Support efforts to reduce melanoma-related deaths and unnecessary biopsies by improving the accuracy and efficiency of melanoma early detection."
-The organisation aims to do this by engaging computer science communities to improve diagnostic accuracy, with the aid of AI techniques. (https://www.isic-archive.com/#!/topWithHeader/tightContentTop/about/aboutIsicGoals)

 ### How YOLO Works
 The YOLO model is so successful because it frames object detection as a single regression problem; mapping image pixels to bounding box coordinates and class probabilities.
 The system works by splitting the input into an S x S grid (S is a hyperparameter).
 If the centre of an object falls inside box 2 x 2, then this box is responsible for detecting said object.
 When implemented, each grid cell will predict B bounding boxes, where B is also a hyperparameter.
 Each computed bounding box is comprised of 5 values: